Lionel Snell: Career

 In his youth, Snell received a series of scholarships which eventually allowed him to attend Emmanuel College, Cambridge, where he graduated with a degree in Pure Mathematics.

 His writings on the English artist and occultist Austin Osman Spare in Agape Occult Review (1972), and his philosophical theories published in SSOTBME: An Essay on Magic (1974) brought him into contact with the nascent chaos magic movement of the 1970s.
 Snell was active within this environment for most of the 1970s to the 1980s.

 The novel approach to magic which he developed during this period has been described as synthesizing "the works of Crowley, Spare and Carlos Casteneda into a form of magical libertarianism."
 Due to his contribution in this area, Snell is often regarded as an important figure in the historical emergence of the chaos magic current.

 As well as being a theorist of magic, Snell has also been an avid practitioner.
 In 1977, he claimed to have performed a well-known, but notably laborious and rarely attempted ritual called the Abramelin operation.
 Later, he engaged with occultist organisations such as Ordo Templi Orientis and Illuminates of Thanateros.

 Since 2015, Snell has been running a YouTube channel, which has over a quarter million views as of July 2022.

 Philosophical works

 Words made Flesh

 Snell’s book Words Made Flesh (1987) takes a philosophical approach to the nature of reality.
-In this work, Snell outlines his “information model” theory of magic, which entertains the possibility that the universe could be a virtual reality.
+In this work, Snell outlines his “information model” theory of magic, which entertains the possibility that the universe could be a virtual reality, also known as the simulation hypothesis.
 According to Steve Collins, this theme was later explored in popular culture through films such as The Matrix.